 Wendy Kingdom

-Wendy Kingdom has nearly 30 years’ experience of clinical research and medical writing in the pharmaceutical industry.
-She started her career as a clinical research associate; writing protocols, preparing related study documents, managing studies, and writing clinical study reports.
+Wendy has more than 30 years’ experience of clinical research and medical writing in the pharmaceutical industry.
 She has been working successfully as a freelance medical writer since 2002 and specialises in clinical and regulatory documents.
-She provides commercial training on medical writing and also gives academic lectures on this subject.
+Wendy has been a workshop leader at European Medical Writers Association (EMWA) conferences since 2002, and she provides commercial and academic training on medical writing.
 Wendy was EMWA Education Officer 2003–2005, served on the EMWA Professional Development Committee (EPDC) for 5 years, and was Treasurer of EMWA from 2005–2009.

 Contributions